Making Work Work for You

 As single parents we already work, bringing up our children and running the home but when the Government talk about single parents going to work they mean ‘paid work’ outside the home.

 Going out to work as a single parent means that you have two jobs; being the main carer for your family and also being the bread winner.
-To successfully combine these two roles you will have to be very organised so that you can deal with the extra demands placed on you.
+To successfully combine these two roles you need to be very organised to deal with the extra demands placed upon you.

-To maintain a good quality of life when you are a working for you and your family, it is really important to not rush into anything but to plan ahead and think carefully about how you can manage work and home.
+To maintain a good quality of life when you are working for you and your family, it is really important to not rush into anything, but to plan ahead and think carefully about how you can manage work and home.

-Below are a number of things that you will need to consider:
+Below are a number of things which you will need to consider:

 Work life balance

-- Some types of jobs with supportive employers will be able to offer you more flexibility than other in other jobs, so before returning to work it is important to be clear about how much time you can dedicate to work and how much time you need to be a parent.
+Some types of jobs ,with supportive employers, will be able to offer you more flexibility than other jobs, so before returning to work it is important to be clear about how much time you can dedicate to work and how much time you need to be a parent.
 For further info read the article on Work Life Balance.

-- It is important to plan ahead and find out exactly how returning to paid work will affect your finances.
+It is important to plan ahead and find out exactly how returning to paid work will affect your finances.
 This can be a bit daunting but you can get help from the job centre to do a ‘better off in work calculation’, you should do this before you take a job, not after.
 Many single parents can receive ‘in work’ benefits so going back to work does not always mean you will lose all your benefits but they will change.
-See our article Benefits available when going back to Work.

 Are you ready?